Bob Shearman: State Representation

-Shearman was selected to represent South Australia in his debut year within the SANFL league, and his outstanding performance in the carnival led to his inclusion in the All Australian team.
+Shearman was selected to represent South Australia in his debut year within the SANFL league, and his performance in the carnival led to his inclusion in the All Australian team.
 He captained South Australia in 1962, 1963, and 1964, playing 13 games for the state.

 In 1964 he was awarded the Simpson Medal as the game's best player in the interstate match against Western Australia.
 His tenure as captain of South Australia is highlighted by the famous 1963 victory at the MCG against Victoria, which ended a 37-year drought.
 The Australian Football website describes this triumph as "one of the finest efforts by a South Australian team in an interstate clash", and marks it as "the day South Australian football came of age."

 Under Shearman's leadership, the team secured a hard-earned seven-point victory over a Victorian side that boasted an array of legendary players, including Polly Farmer, Bob Skilton, Darrel Baldock, Ron Barassi and John Nicholls, in front of nearly 60,000 spectators.
 The South Australian team, coached by Fos Williams, featured notable players such as Lindsay Head, John Halbert and Neil Kerley.

 Upon their return to Adelaide, the victorious team was greeted by more than 8,000 fans, celebrating their significant achievement.
 This victory is still rated as one of the finest efforts by a South Australian team in an interstate clash.

 Personal life

-Bob was married to Francine Shearman, a leading fashion and photographic model between 1957 and the mid-1970s, business owner, and the first female television presenter for the Channel 9 Football Show.
+Sherman was married to Francine, a leading fashion and photographic model between 1957 and the mid-1970s, business owner, and the first female television presenter for the Channel 9 Football Show.
 They had two children, Scott and Danielle.

 Shearman died suddenly on 27 June 1999 whilst in Corsica.
 His Adelaide memorial service was conducted by his former five-time premiership-winning team-mate, the Reverend Keith Chessell at St Augustine’s Anglican Church in Unley.